Luigian/Php_Piscine/day05/ex09/README.md

-# Piscine_Php / day05 / ex08 : The good old days...
+# Piscine_Php / day05 / ex09 : Short films

 ## Description
-Create the request to display the last_name, first_name and birthdate (only the date, not the time) from the table user_card in a column named ’birthdate’ of everyone born in 1989, ordered alphabetically by last_name.
+Create the request to display the number of ’short films’ (with a duration smaller or equal to 42) in a column named ’nb_short-films’.

 ## Installation
 `mysql db_lusanche < day05/base-student.sql > output.tab;` | add 'film' table to our database.